erigontech/erigon/docs/datastream/datastream.md

   - Final state root of the L2Block (For ForkIDs < 7: see also *IntermediateStateRoot* in *L1Transacton*)

+* **L1BlockHash**

-* **L1BlockHash**, only For ForkIDs >= 7
+     - For ForkIDs >= 7

        - For regular batches: ParentHash of the L1 block when the GER was inserted in the L1InfoTree

        - If batch is Forced or Injected: BlockHash of the parent L1 block when the forced or injected happen in L1

+     - For ForkIDs < 7: 0x00...000, unused.

 * **DeltaTimestamp**: difference between current and previous block timestamps